beaudev/bash-profile/README.md

 ## General philosophy

-This glue script is mostly used on my workstations, use it at your own risk ;) I host some of the useful scripts I'm using, either on gist or github, as it easy and efficient.
+This glue script is mostly used on my workstations, use it at your own risk ;) I host some of the useful scripts I am using, either on gist or github, as it is easy and efficient, but you should be able to add your owns with configuration.

 The convention is as simple as, if **bash-profile** find a script either in the ``scripts/`` directory (for github hosted scripts) or in the ``gist_scripts`` (for gist scripts), he will source them.